MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Summary and conclusions

 \section{Summary and conclusions}

-We have used a sample of 3280 dwarf galaxies from the MaNGA survey that were classified by \citet{Mezcua2024}, as hosting (or not) an AGN based on three emission line diagnostic diagrams (the [NII-, [SII]- and [OI]-BPT) and the WHAN diagram.
-We arranged the sample in a six-stage merger sequence arranged from earlier to later stages, based on visual inspection, projected separation ($r_{\text{p}} \leq 50$ kpc) and velocity difference ($|\Delta v|\leq$ 300\,km\,s$^{-1}$) to assess if dwarf-dwarf mergers trigger AGNs, by measuring the AGN fraction throughout the merger process and comparing it to a control group of non-merger and non-paired galaxies matched in stellar mass, redshift, being isolated and in being in a void.
-We also study the contribution of mergers on AGN triggering by measuring the merger fraction in the AGN and non-AGN subsets.
-In addition, we investigate how the AGN fraction is affected by three environmental factors: isolation, voids and group richness.
-Our main findings are summarized as follows: \begin{enumerate} \item We observe an increase in the AGN fraction of paired/merger galaxies at separations below 20 kpc.
-This increase is higher at smaller separations, reaching an AGN fraction of 85\% (1.42 times higher than the respective control group bin) at $r_{\text{p}}<10$ kpc.
-The AGN fraction peaks at stages 2 (i.e. after the first pass) and 3 (i.e. two distinct nuclei within a common envelope) and remains enhanced until the latest merger stage (remnant).
-This shows that dwarf-dwarf interactions can ignite AGNs, independently of being isolated or in a void. \item There is a significant boost on the AGN fraction of stage 2 mergers, suggesting that the triggering of AGNs occurs mainly from the first pass to posterior interactions. \item Compared to its non-AGN counterpart, the AGN sample shows a merger excess of 3.38 for advanced mergers, 1.2 for early mergers/pairs and 1.83 for all mergers/pairs.
-The differences in the fractions of advanced mergers and all mergers/pairs between the AGN and non-AGN samples are statistically (very) significant, but with a weak effect size. \item Even though dwarf galaxy mergers can trigger AGNs, the majority of AGNs are not ignited by merger events, leaving secular processes as the more likely AGN triggering mechanism. \item The observed merger-AGN connection is very unlikely to be caused by SF contamination, as it remains qualitatively similar when removing all SF-AGN galaxies. \item AGN activity in dwarf galaxies seems to be less prevalent in higher density environments, especially in galaxy clusters.
-This trend, although statistically significant, has a weak effect size for all three environmental factors. \item Since the environment likely has an effect on the SFR, the method and criteria chosen for identifying and selecting AGNs can be critical to determine the relation between AGNs and the environment of dwarf galaxies.
+We used a sample of 3280 dwarf galaxies from the MaNGA survey that were classified by \citet{Mezcua2024} as hosting (or not) an AGN based on three emission line diagnostic diagrams (the [NII-, [SII]-, and [OI]-BPT) and the WHAN diagram.
+We arranged the sample into a six-stage merger sequence from earlier to later stages based on visual inspection, projected separation ($r_{\text{p}} \leq 50$ kpc), and velocity difference ($|\Delta v|\leq 300~\text{km~s}^{-1}$) in order to assess if dwarf-dwarf mergers trigger AGNs by measuring the AGN fraction throughout the merger process and comparing it to a control group of non-merger and non-paired galaxies matched in stellar mass, redshift, being isolated, and being in a void.
+We also studied the contribution of mergers on AGN triggering by measuring the merger fraction in the AGN and non-AGN subsets.
+In addition, we investigated how the AGN fraction is affected by three environmental factors: isolation, voids, and group richness.
+With the caveat that red dwarf galaxies may be underrepresented in our sample, our main findings are summarized as follows: \begin{enumerate} \item We observed an increase in the AGN fraction of paired and merging galaxies at separations below 20 kpc.
+This increase is higher at smaller separations, reaching an AGN fraction of 85\% (which is 1.41 times higher than the respective control group bin) at $r_{\text{p}}<10$ kpc.
+The AGN fraction peaks at stages 2 (i.e., after the first pass) and 3 (i.e., two distinct nuclei within a common envelope) and remains enhanced until the latest merger stage (remnant).
+This shows that dwarf-dwarf interactions can ignite AGNs independently of being isolated or in a void.